-LAWE 2118 Minnesota Traffic Statutes 2 credits: 2 hours lecture/week
+LAWE 2118 Minnesota Traffic Statutes

 This course is designed to familiarize students with the Minnesota Traffic Code as prescribed by the Minnesota Board of Peace Officer Standards and Training.
 Students will learn the importance of a proper knowledge of Traffic Statues.
 Students will also learn how to take a situation and decide what charges should be filed.
 (Prerequisites: ENGL 1117, LAWE 1105, LAWE 1112).